srishti-git1110/Lets-go-deep-with-PyTorch/README.md

 <br/> Since I like technical writing, I also write blogs about PyTorch as I learn it.
 Find links to them -

 <br/> [Your PyTorch 101 Tutorial](https://wandb.ai/srishti-gureja-wandb/posts/Create-your-First-Neural-Net-in-PyTorch-Line-by-Line-Explanation--VmlldzoyMDM1Mzky?discussionThread=RGlzY3Vzc2lvblRocmVhZDozNjYz&wbreferrer=view-comment-alert)

+<br/> Coming Soon: Dataset And the New Datapipe - PyTorch keeps making life easier for Deep Learners!